coteditor/CotEditor/CONTRIBUTING.md

 ### Issue reports

-Search for existing issues first.
-If you find your issue previously reported, post your case to that issue; otherwise, create a new one by filling out the “Bug report” template.
-Do not hesitate to post the same phenomenon as the existing issue as long as there are fewer than 10 cases.
-Multiple instances help a lot in finding the cause.
-In that situation, include your environment (versions of both CotEditor and macOS) in your post.
+First, search for existing issues related to your problem.
+If you find a similar issue that has already been reported, post your case to that thread.
+If not, create a new issue by filling out the “Bug report” template.
+Feel free to post the same issue to the existing one, as long as there are fewer than 10 cases.
+Multiple instances of the same issue can be very helpful in finding the cause.
+In that case, please include your environment (versions of both CotEditor and macOS) in your post.

-If possible, attach screenshots or screencasts of the issue you face.
+If possible, attach screenshots or screencasts of the issue you encounter.
 It is also helpful to attach sample files that can reproduce the issue.

-If your issue relates to the syntax highlight, include the sample code that can reproduce the unwanted highlight in your post.
+If your issue relates to syntax highlighting, include the sample code that can reproduce the unwanted highlight in your post.

 ### Feature requests

-Search for existing requests first.
-If you find your idea among the requests already posted, post your comment on that issue; otherwise, create a new one by filling out the “Feature request” template.
+First, search for existing feature requests.
+If your idea is already posted, comment on that thread.
+Otherwise, create a new one using the “Feature request” template.
 Create an issue per feature instead of listing multiple features in a single post.

+Please __don’t just post “+1”__ to existing requests; it makes no difference and adds noise.